tgf-0/skyscan/readme.md

 !["Skyscan console controls"](img/console-controls.png)
 - Add a Hybrid Button with 1st device field set to `SkyScan`
     - `ButtonStyle : 1`
-- Add a Hybrid Button with 1st device field set to `Locmark`
+- Add a Hybrid Button with 1st device field set to `LocMark`
+    - `ButtonStyle : 1`
 - Add a Text Panel with 1st device field `Location`
 - Add a text panel with 1st device field `Velocity`
 - Add a text panel with 1st device field `SavedLoc1`
 - Add a text panel with 1st device field `SavedLoc2`

-### 2. Install and connect a YOLOL Device Rack according to the following recommended configuration:
+### 2. Install and connect YOLOL Device Racks according to the following recommended configuration:
 !["Skyscan YOLOL chip devices"](img/YOLOL-chips-config.png)
-- [skyscan.yolol](/skyscan.yolol) on a Basic YOLOL chip:
+- [skyscan.yolol](/skyscan.yolol) on an Advanced YOLOL Chip
-    - The main SKYSCAN program which controls both the receivers and display output.
+- [skyscan-velocity.yolol](Velocity/skyscan-velocity.yolol) on an Advanced YOLOL Chip [optional]
+    - Provides speed and velocity information to panels
-- [skyscan-locmark.yolol](LocationMark/skyscan-locmark.yolol) on a Basic YOLOL chip
+- [skyscan-locmark.yolol](LocationMark/skyscan-locmark.yolol) on a Basic YOLOL Chip [optional]
     - Save up to two locations in long-term memory.
-- [skyscan-velocity.yolol](Velocity/skyscan-velocity.yolol) on a Basic YOLOL chip
-    - Provides speed and velocity information to panels
-- A blank memory chip with default device field names (`ChipField1`, `ChipField2`, etc)
+- A blank YOLOL Memory Chip with the default device field names (`ChipField1`, `ChipField2`, etc)

 ### 3. Install Navigation Receivers
 !["Receiver Config"](img/receiver-config.png)
-- Place 3 fixed Nav Recievers on hardpoints or turntables, preferably facing different sections of the sky (0°, 120° and 240° are good).
+- Place 3 small or regular Navigation Recievers on hardpoints or turntables.
 Set up each Nav Receiver device fields as follows:
     - Nav Receiver 1
-        - `Frequency : 1`
-        - `ListenAngle : 180`
-        - Replace `Message` device field with `nsig`
+        - Replace `Message` device field name with `nsig`
-        - Replace `SignalStrength` field with `nss`
+        - Replace `SignalStrength` field name with `nss`
-        - `TargetMessage : "origin_north"`
-        - If on turntable, recommend `TurretRotation : 0`
+        - Set `ListenAngle` value to `180`
+        - Set `TargetMessage` value to `"origin_north"`
     - Nav Receiver 2
-        - `Frequency : 1`
-        - `ListenAngle : 180`
-        - Replace `Message` device field with `gsig`
+        - Replace `Message` device field name with `gsig`
-        - Replace `SignalStrength` field with `gss`
+        - Replace `SignalStrength` field name with `gss`
-        - `TargetMessage : "origin_gate"`
-        - If on turntable, recommend `TurretRotation : 120`
+        - Set `ListenAngle` value to `180`
+        - Set `TargetMessage` value to `"origin_gate"`
     - Nav Receiver 3
-        - `Frequency : 1`
-        - `ListenAngle : 180`
-        - Replace `Message` device field with `wsig`
+        - Replace `Message` device field name with `wsig`
-        - Replace `SignalStrength` field with `wss`
+        - Replace `SignalStrength` field name with `wss`
-        - `TargetMessage : "origin_west"`
-        - If on turntable, recommend `TurretRotation : 240`
+        - Set `ListenAngle` value to `180`
+        - Set `TargetMessage` value to `"origin_west"`

 ## Operation
-Press the `SKYSCAN` button to turn on "realtime" scanning and coordinate updates (actually about 2-3 seconds behind your real speed and position.
-YOLOL is slow, yo.
-LOL).
-Your `Location` display will show your relative distance (in KM) from the Origin North, Origin East, and Origin West radio transmitters.
-If your receivers aren't getting a signal, some of your outputs will show a "0".
-Turn or rotate your ship until the display catches up.
+Press the `SKYSCAN` button to turn on scanning and location.
+Your `Location` display will show your X,Y and Z coordinates.
+The `Velocity` display shows your velocity in each coordinate direction and overall speed.
+Negative values indicate you are traveling toward the `origin_gate` station.

 Press `SKYSCAN` again to turn off and/or reset.

 Press `LOCMARK` button to save a location to longer-term memory.
-A blinking caret (`^`) will let you know which slot was last saved to.
+A blinking caret (`^`) indicates which memory slot will be written to next.